mcreel/NeuralNetsForIndirectInference.jl/README.md

 # NeuralNetsForIndirectInference.jl

 -----------------------------------------------------------------------------------------------------------------------------
-For work which builds on this, please see my archives SNM and SimulatedNeuralMoments.
+For work which builds on this, please see my archives SNM and the registered Julia package SimulatedNeuralMoments.
+The SV example is now included in the SimulatedNeuralMoments package.

 NEW 29 Oct.
 2019.
 An example which runs on Julia 1.x